top of page

 When I saw this movie over thirty years ago, I remember thinking how great it would be to have had my own personal Bodyguard.
 Like the Secret Service agents that follow the President, anybody who tried to bully me would be dispatched with a snap of my fingers.
 My personal Bodyguard would intercede and put an end to any pain the bullies intended to inflict.

-On that future day of Judgement, as the all-powerful Creator, God has declared He will give every rebellious person an eternal "swirly" (so to speak).
+On that future day of Judgement, God has declared He will give every rebellious person an eternal "swirly" (so to speak).
 We will have no recourse.
 No ability to resist.
-He is strong and we are helplessly weak.
+He is strong and we are helplessly weak and overwhelming guilty.
 Gurgle.. gurgle.. gurgle..

-This is where Jesus steps in.
-I have approached him and asked him to be my personal Bodyguard.
-When the time comes for me to stand before God and give an account for all my actions, Jesus also will step forward and bear whatever punishment I have coming my way.
+But this is where Jesus will step in.
+By taking him at his word, believing he was sent by God, and willingly surrendering our will for his, he has become my personal bodyguard.
+When the time comes for me to stand before God and I am measured against perfection, Jesus will intercede and bear the brunt for whatever punishment I have coming my way.

 I know the theology of my story maybe incorrect, but it's my story and I'm sticking with it.
 If you wish to have your own spiritual Bodyguard, a simple prayer of repentance and acceptance is all it takes (Romans 10:9).
-May this Christmas be a bully-free holiday for you!
+May this Christmas be a bully-free holiday for you all!

 bottom of page